-The following (a) consolidated balance sheet as of December 31, 2023, which has been derived from audited financial statements, and (b) the ~~unaudited condensed~~ consolidated interim financial statements of the Company as of and for the period ended March 31, 2024 have been prepared in accordance with the instructions to Form 10-Q and Rule 8-03 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by ~~US Generally Accepted Accounting Principles ("GAAP")~~ GAAP for complete financial statements.
+The following (a) consolidated balance sheet as of December 31, 2023, which has been derived from audited financial statements, and (b) the unaudited consolidated interim financial statements of the Company as of and for the period ended September 30, 2024 have been prepared in accordance with the instructions to Form 10-Q and Rule 8-03 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements.
 In the opinion of management, all adjustments (consisting of normal recurring accruals) considered necessary for a fair presentation have been included.
-Operating results for the three months ~~and nine months~~ ended September 30, 2023 ~~March 31, 2024~~ are not necessarily indicative of results that may be expected for the year ending December 31, 2023 ~~December 31, 2024~~.
-These ~~condensed~~ unaudited consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto for the year ended December 31, 2022 ~~December 31, 2023~~ included in the Company's Annual Report on Form 10-K, filed with the Securities and Exchange Commission ("SEC") on March 31, 2023 ~~April 1, 2024~~.
+Operating results for the three and nine months ended September 30, 2024 are not necessarily indicative of results that may be expected for the year ending December 31, 2024.
+These unaudited consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto for the year ended December 31, 2023 included in the Company's Annual Report on Form 10-K, filed with the Securities and Exchange Commission ("SEC") on April 1, 2024.